UCLA Competitive Edge: Summer Transition Program to the Doctorate

 • Submit Faculty Nomination Letter during nomination period;

-• Meet with your Competitive Edge Fellows at least three (6) times, in person or remotely, throughout the Competitive Edge Program to discuss progression on their Fellow’s research progress as well as their draft grant research statement;
+• Meet with your Competitive Edge Fellows at least once per week, in person or remotely, throughout the Competitive Edge Program to discuss progression on their Fellow’s research progress as well as their draft grant research statement;

 • Establish a high knowledge level of the Competitive Edge Program and its component parts;